YashviGarg/Ski-Resort-Application-System/README.md

 # Skier Analytics API System

 This Java application provides a suite of RESTful APIs for tracking and analyzing skier activities across multiple resorts.
-It consists of three core modules that handle different aspects of skier data, utilizing AWS DynamoDB for persistent storage and Redis for caching to optimize performance.
+It consists of three core modules that handle different aspects of skier data, utilizing AWS DynamoDB for persistent storage and Java-based Redis client for caching to optimize performance.

 ## Features